 Professional Division students are responsible for making their own housing arrangements during the school year, as PNB School does not have year-round housing available.
 Students often choose to live with a roommate; most roommate situations are established before the end of Summer Course.
 Many students have recommended searching online at Zillow.com to find prospective apartments in the vicinity of PNB (visit Zillow.com and click on “Rentals” for Seattle.
 It shows available rentals, location, and cost).

 Conferences with Mr. Boal and Ms. Bolstad are held in the winter to discuss student progress, options for summer programs and the following school year, and audition tour plans.

 As the first ballet school in the United States to institute a consulting staff, PNB School takes pride in our leadership in educating young dancers.
 Strong advisory and consulting programs are in place to assist and guide students and parents on an individual and group basis.
-The consulting staff currently includes a licensed social worker and a physical therapist.
+The consulting staff currently includes a licensed social worker, dietician, and a physical therapist.

 PNB School is committed to promoting the healthy emotional development of its students.
 Our Consulting Therapist is available for short-term counseling, intervention services, and professional consultations to students who seek additional support in personal development or wish to discuss (in confidence) thoughts and concerns related to PNBS classes, academic school and/or family and social issues.
 Any information discussed with the Consulting Therapist will be strictly confidential.

 Pilates & Strength Training

 Originally designed for PNB dancers and students, PNBConditioning uses the Pilates method to develop core strength and stability, promote long, lean muscles, and increase flexibility.
 PD students may sign up for free weekly apparatus sessions on a space-available basis.